coleWesterveld/Watermark_Remover/README.md

-My first major machine learnign project, after some other small projects like a number recognizer, cat/dog classifier, etc.
+My first major machine learning project, after some other small projects like a number recognizer, cat/dog classifier, etc.
 In this project I designed a custom model in an attempt to remove watermarks from images, and the results were so-so.
 There already exist versions of this that do much better, but I was looking to do some sort of image to image machine learning project and the idea came to mind.
 The model follows a variational autoencoder architecture, which I did with PyTorch.